Lock files (like

 src/App.fsprojfile.
 You can install them by running

-dotnet restore, but this is already automatically done by Fable.
+dotnet restore src, but this is already automatically done by Fable.

 Build & run the app

-Your web server app is now running in foreground until you kill it.
+npm start.
+After a few seconds, your web server app will be running in the background until you kill it.

 - You can access your project at http://localhost:8080/ with your favorite browser.